Invoker Thorns Crusader Speed Farming Variation

 When you are speed farming regular rifts, parts of your playstyle will adapt to the lowered challenge and focus more on speed and utility.

 In speed farming, mobility is a much bigger consideration for Thorns Crusaders, since you do not have the AoE clear of the more conventional farming builds.
 You need to keep up your Laws of Hope Wings of Angels up at all times, and zip from one elite pack to another to trigger In-geom's CDR resets.
-Instead of using Provoke to keep monsters engaged, you will be using the quicker and larger pull of Condemn Vacuum.
+Keep up your set-based damage reduction by casting a manual Bombardment at least once every 20 seconds.
 When in need to cross greater distances, simply mount up with Steed Charge.

 Adapting Skills and Passives